ToniWonKanobi/theoveranalyzed.net/posts/2015/1/6/what-its-like-to-be-way-too-popular-for-a-day.md

 Title: What It's Like to Be Way Too Popular for a Day
 Date: 2015-01-06 10:00
-Description: Marco Arment recently got more attention than he wanted for writing a blog post criticizing Apple.
+Description: Apple apologist, he is not.
 Tags: Blogging
 Image: http://d.pr/i/dacj+